cadyberry/cadyberry/README.md

 <!--
 **cadyberry/cadyberry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-A student earning a M.S. in Data Science with a concentration in Text Analytics, graduating Fall 2023.
+Graduate student earning a M.S. in Data Science with a concentration in Text Analytics, graduating Fall 2023.

 Education